release-it/release-it/README.md

 ### Release Assets

-To upload binary release assets with a GitHub release (such as compiled executables, minified scripts, documentation), provide a [glob pattern](https://github.com/isaacs/node-glob#readme) for the `github.assets` option.
+To upload binary release assets with a GitHub release (such as compiled executables, minified scripts, documentation), provide one or more [glob patterns](https://github.com/sindresorhus/globby#readme) for the `github.assets` option.
 After the release, the assets are available to download from the GitHub release page.
 Example:

 ```json
 "github": {